kylewm/kylewm.com-frozen-flask/content/2013-07-30-deal-with-minor-annoyances.md

 category = "Programming"
 layout = "post"
 tags = [ "java", "swing", "documentation",]
-abstract = "Don't keep writing the same code (or referring to the same documentation) over and over.
-It will drive you crazy." title = "Minor annoyances are really satisfying to fix" date = 2013-07-30T00:00:00Z slug = "deal-with-minor-annoyances"
+abstract = "What to do when you can't bear the thought of writing the same GUI code for the nine thousandth time" title = "Represent common Swing behaviors as UIConditions" date = 2013-07-30T00:00:00Z slug = "deal-with-minor-annoyances"
 ---

-## Abstraction ##

 I still do a lot of work with Java Swing (am I the only one?).
 When reviewing my own or someone else's additions, it's pretty easy to tell